-Do they have references or referrals?
+Have you seen references or referrals?

-Not all states require licensure for heating and cooling contractors, but nearly all of them do.
+Not all states require licensure for heating and cooling contractors, but almost all of them do.
 It’s easy to search online to find out if your state requires a license so you know whether or not to ask for one when getting quotes from a contractor.
 The reason a lot of states require licenses is simply to guard you from using a company that uses less than qualified workers.

 Your family’s health, comfort and safety is our business at Cooler Tymes LLC in Litchfield Park.
-Our HVAC professionals would be happy to answer any and all of your questions.
+Our HVAC experts would be happy to answer any and all of your questions.
 Call us at 623-208-6444.
 We look forward to becoming your partner in keeping your system running safely and efficiently.